tendermint/spec/spec/abci/apps.md

 the transaction by.
 This allows transactions to be queried according to what events took place during their execution.

-## Validator Updates
+## Updating The Validator Set

-The application may set the validator set during InitChain, and update it during EndBlock.
+The application may set the validator set during InitChain, and may update it during EndBlock.

 Note that the maximum total power of the validator set is bounded by